Harineko0/firestore-ngram-search/README.md

 ## Caution
 *DON'T use field name that starts with "__" in firestore document.
-*Only search function runs on client. set function can only run with Admin SDK.
+*Only search function runs on client.
+Set function can only run with Admin SDK.